CloudLabsAI-Azure/Assessment-Sample/Practice-Test/sample01.md

 2. Provide an access to the required members of the team.

 3. Follow the below steps to create Questions for the Assessment.

+**Note:**
+   * **We need to create one separate Public GitHub Repository for each new Practice Test.**
+   * **We need to create one separate Markdown file for each Questions and the naming conventions for the Questions markdown file should be "Question-xx.md"**
+   * **Once you have authored the practice test in the github connect with the CloudLabs team to onboard it on the CloudLabs portal.**

 # Types of the Questions and their format for the Practice Test(Knowledge Assessment).